 You can see the same philosophy of celebrating kindness, diversity, and inclusion in the show’s fanfiction.
 Unlike many fandoms where the most popular fic pairings involve only the white characters, The Good Place fanfiction is uncommonly diverse.
 And best of all, like Wynonna Earp the most popular pairing is femslash!

-So get reading and don’t forget to ask yourself – what do we
+So get reading and don’t forget to ask yourself – what do we owe each other?

 5. Leverage VS. The Ship War